tushar888jain/Hospital-Readmissions-Analysis/README.md

 2. powerbi/ — Power BI dashboard file containing the full two-page interactive report

-3. data/ — data dictionary describing all fields in the dataset

-4. screenshots/ — dashboard page screenshots and SQL query result screenshots

 # Dashboard and Query Structure

 SQL handles the correlation-style and ranking queries, such as medication change frequency and comorbidity aggregates, while Power BI handles the interactive, filterable visual exploration across demographics, clinical drivers, medication patterns, and utilization.
 The two are complementary, SQL for precise aggregate answers, Power BI for exploring patterns visually.